 Can be found across temperate Canada, United States, and Europe, long eared owls' wild population is not at risk.

 Rogue is a rescued red tailed hawk that can often be seen during a bird of prey encounter, or our Bird of Prey flight demonstrations.
-Rogue is missing one eye and one talon; these injuries prevented him from being released back into the wild.
+Rogue is missing one eye and one talon; these injuries prevented her from being released back into the wild.

 Red tailed hawks prefer open areas such as fields, and will perch on fence posts, trees, and telephone poles.